Dizziness Isn't All In Your Head: A Doctor Explains Vertigo + Ways To Treat It

-The most prevalent cause of dizziness is vertigo, which accounts for 54 percent of dizziness reports in primary care offices.
-Vertigo creates a feeling of spinning within your body and also potentially within your environment.
+The most prevalent cause of dizziness is vertigo, which accounts for 54 percent1 of dizziness reports in primary care offices.
+Vertigo2 creates a feeling of spinning within your body2 and also potentially within your environment.
 This feeling can last seconds or minutes (as in vestibular paroxysm) or hours (as in Menière’s disease or vestibular migraine).
-In the worst cases, vertigo can last days or even weeks.
+In the worst cases, vertigo can last days or even weeks2.

 The basics of vertigo: symptoms, severity, and root causes.

-Interestingly, vertigo is not a disease but actually a symptom itself.
+Interestingly, vertigo is not a disease but actually a symptom3 itself.
 Dizziness can be a sign of a wide range of disorders and often coincides with other uncomfortable symptoms.
-Depending on the cause, vertigo may also be accompanied by ear pressure, headaches, hearing loss, nausea, vomiting, loss of vision, slurred speech, or loss of consciousness.
+Depending on the cause, vertigo may also be accompanied by4 ear pressure, headaches2, hearing loss, nausea, vomiting, loss of vision, slurred speech, or loss of consciousness.
 Identifying all of the associated symptoms is crucial because it can help determine the underlying problem, identify what type of vertigo is being experienced, and ensure appropriate care.

 The most common type of vertigo is benign paroxysmal positional vertigo (BPPV).
 BPPV is caused by calcium carbonate crystals normally embedded in gel in the utricle (part of the inner ear) becoming dislodged.
 The crystals can then migrate into one or more of the three fluid-filled semicircular canals in the ear.
 When these crystals accumulate in one of the canals, they interfere with normal fluid movement, and the inner ear can send false signals to the brain.